Quickback Docs

 2. Quickback compiles them - Analyzes your definitions at build time

-3. You get a production API - GET /rooms, POST /rooms, PATCH /rooms/:id, DELETE /rooms/:id, batch operations, plus custom actions
+3. You get a production API - GET /jobs, POST /jobs, PATCH /jobs/:id, DELETE /jobs/:id, batch operations, plus custom actions

 File Structure

-Your definitions live in a definitions/ folder organized by feature:
+Your definitions live in a quickback/features/ folder organized by feature:

 my-app/